I am often asked about pricing for Day In The Life Video or “Video Settlement Documentary” production.

 The truthful answer: every production is customized, so there is no hard and steadfast rule.
 I will always work with you to produce a production that meets your budget.
 There are never pricing surprises.
-I do accept major credit cards.
+Prices are locked when the retainer agreement is signed.
+I am cognizant of how many plaintiff attorneys work and require just a small retainer to just started.

 Day In The Life Videos